Student Wellbeing and Engagement Policy

 Tier 3 Individual (student specific) engagement strategies

-Tier 1 - Universal/Whole School Approaches
+Tier 1 - Whole School Approaches

-Whole school strategies to promote positive behaviour, mental wellbeing and inclusion for all students.
+Whole-school strategies to promote positive behaviour, mental wellbeing and inclusion for all students.

 As a Community of 300, there are more opportunities for real student leadership capacity building for more students.